Green Inventory Management for Fashion Retail - Case Study

 As nothing is perfect, there are some drawbacks to increasing the review period.

-When you have a lower replenishment frequency, you need to increase the stock coverage in your stores.
+When your replenishment frequency is lower, you need to increase stock coverage in your stores.

 💡 Insights